midixman/webam/README.md

 Without any MIDI devices connected, WebAM will put a notification like "No real MIDI output ports.
 (Sound will be generated via SoundFont.)".

 ## SoundFont Files
-For WebAM to work in any device under Chrome browser, we have to provide a General MIDI SoundFont file.
-Here, we have used _Chaos_V20.sf2_ file (11.9 MB).
-In [Enabling Sound in Windows](http://www.drawmusic.com/howtowrite/Enabling-Sound-Windows/), they use _TimGM6mb.sf2_ (5.9 MB) which is one of the smallest SoundFont files.  [sf2synth.js](https://github.com/gree/sf2synth.js), the current basis for the WebAM's Web Audio API part, uses _A320U.sf2_ file (9.5 MB). _Chaos_V20.sf2_ file was chosen because it is relatively small (some General MIDI SoundFont file sizes are about 1 TB!) and in my opinion, it has the best percussion sounds relative to its size.
+For WebAM to work on any device under Chrome browser, we have to provide a General MIDI SoundFont file.
+Here, we have used _Chaos_V20.sf2_ (11.9 MB).
+In [Enabling Sound in Windows](http://www.drawmusic.com/howtowrite/Enabling-Sound-Windows/), they use _TimGM6mb.sf2_ (5.9 MB) which is one of the smallest SoundFont files.  [sf2synth.js](https://github.com/gree/sf2synth.js), the current basis for the WebAM's Web Audio API part, uses _A320U.sf2_ (9.5 MB).

+_Chaos_V20.sf2_ was chosen because it is relatively small (some General MIDI SoundFont file sizes are about 1 TB!) and in my opinion, it has the best percussion sounds relative to its size.
 You may experiment with other General MIDI SoundFont files by searching them in the Internet.

 ## API
 ### Creation